Ponda taluka

-Ponda taluka is a subdivision of the district of South Goa, Goa state, India.
+Ponda taluka is a subdivision of the district of north Goa, in the Indian state of Goa.
 Its administrative headquarters is the township of Ponda.

 Location

-It is situated in central part of Goa.
-It hosts many educational institutes and manufacturing industries.
+Located in central Goa, it hosts many educational institutes and manufacturing industries.
 The Belgaum-Panjim highway passes through this taluka.

-Ponda lies in the centre of Goa.
-It lies in the North Goa district.
+Ponda lies in the North Goa district.
 Ponda taluka is known as the home for many prominent temples in Goa.
 The name of the taluka (sub-district) is the same as the main town or city, which is also Ponda.